Meeting Room Policy and Guidelines

 Q3.
 How do I make a reservation?

-You can make a reservation online at fpl.info, or use the scheduler posted outside the Room, or get help from an FPL staff member.
-Different rooms have different requirements for advance and “instant” reservations, described in these Guidelines.
-You can also contact the Library at rooms@fpl.info to get staff assistance in making a room reservation.
+Three ways: (1) online at fpl.info, (2) use the scheduler posted outside the room, or (3) get help from an FPL staff member.
+Large rooms require advance reservations.
+Smaller rooms may be available immediately.
+See the chart in these Guidelines.
+You can also contact the Library at rooms@fpl.info or stop by a service desk to get staff assistance in making a room reservation.

-Yes, under certain circumstances.
-Study Rooms and Small Meeting Rooms that are not reserved for someone else can be used with an “instant reservation,” that is, by reserving the room with your library card at the room itself or with a staff member’s help.
+No, not without signing in with your library card.
+Study Rooms and Small Meeting Rooms that are not reserved for someone else can be used with an “instant reservation,” that is, by reserving the room with your library card at the room itself or with a staff member’s help before you begin to use the room.

 Rooms are available during the Library’s open hours, within limits.
 Your meetings should begin 15 to 30 minutes after opening, as there is no access before hours.
 All meetings must end 30 minutes before closing and rooms must be vacated no later than 15 minutes before closing.
 Check fpl.info for library hours.

-In order to provide for equitable availability and use of rooms, the library limits the length of time per day and frequency of use of the Rooms.
-No uses beyond the stated limits are permitted without the prior written consent of the
+See the chart in this document.
+We limit the length of time and number of times a cardholder can use rooms so everyone gets a chance.
+No uses beyond the stated limits are permitted without the prior written consent of the Executive Director.

-All Flint Public Library cardholders may use a room without charge for short meetings: two hours for study rooms and three hours for all other rooms.
-Use beyond that time limit carries a fee.
-There are also fees charged for bringing in food (in rooms where food is permitted), room setups, equipment setup, and equipment rental.
+All Flint Public Library cardholders may use rooms without an hourly rental charge for short meetings: two hours for study rooms and three hours for other rooms.
+Study rooms are limited to two hours.
+Other rooms may be used longer for an hourly fee.
+There are also fees charged for bringing in food (in rooms where food is permitted), room setups, audio/visual setup, and equipment rental.
 See the chart later in this document for details.

 Q9.
 Can my event be private?

 Yes, you can make your reservation a public or a private event.
-If you invite the public to attend, you must adhere to non-discriminatory practices and meet ADA requirements if requested by the public.
-Current board policy does not allow for social events such as private parties.
-Check with us at rooms@fpl.info if you are unsure whether your event is within policy.
+If you invite the public to attend, you must adhere to non-discriminatory practices and meet ADA requirements, if ADA accommodations are requested in advance by the public.
+Library administration can help explain these requirements that are covered by law and by Board Policy 3.10.

 Q13.
-What kind of food, beverages and catering are allowed in rooms?
+What kind of food, beverages, catering and decorations are allowed in rooms?

-Food in rooms is restricted as noted below.
-But there are now other options.
-In the renovated library, there is an Internet Café which is an area specifically for eating.
+Food in rooms is restricted and carries a fee, as noted below.
+But there are other options for eating without incurring a fee.
+On the second floor, there is an Internet Café which is an area specifically for eating.
 The Children’s Learning Center has a snack room for the same purpose.

-As it was before the renovation, beverages in covered containers are allowed throughout the library except where specifically prohibited, usually due to use of technology in a particular area.
+As it was before the renovation, beverages in covered containers are allowed throughout the library.

 Food in meeting rooms is restricted.
 Rules vary by room type and by specific room.

-• Small meeting rooms: Food such as box lunches or dinners are allowed.
-Pizza is okay, but not food served out of catering trays.
-There is a flat fee for bringing in food, to pay for cleaning and trash pickup.
+• Small meeting rooms: food such as box lunches or dinners are allowed.
+Pizza is ok but not food served out of catering trays.
+There is a flat fee charged for bringing in food, to pay for cleaning and trash pickup.

-• Large meeting rooms, classrooms, and community room: Catered food is allowed.
-There is a flat fee for bringing in food, which also covers setup of one or more food tables in the room, and access to the kitchenette where applicable: .
+• Large meeting rooms, classrooms, and community room: catered food is allowed.
+There is a flat fee charged for bringing in food, which also covers setup of one or more food tables in the room, and access to the kitchenette where applicable: .

-• Note that no candles or flames are allowed with the exception of Sterno-type products to heat catering trays.
+• Note that no candles or flames are allowed except for Sterno-type products to heat catering trays.

 • FPL does not have a liquor license.
 Alcohol consumption may be permitted during a private event using your caterer’s liquor license, but only with prior written permission from the Executive Director.

-Our staff will work with you during the room reservation process to agree upon and finalize food arrangements.
+Our staff will work with you during the room reservation process to agree upon and finalize catering, decoration and food arrangements.
+Your event must end in time for catering and decoration cleanup.
+The room must be completely vacated no later than 15 minutes before closing time.

-Yes, but it differs by room type.
-Small and large meeting rooms have a built in TV display with HDMI connector in the wall, except for the Ennis Room which has a projector.
-You must bring your own HDMI cable; we recommend a 15 foot cable.
+Smaller meeting rooms have a built in TV display with HDMI connector in the wall, except for the Ennis Room which has a projector.
+You can use the display by connecting via HDMI.
+At this time, you must bring your own HDMI cable that plugs into an outlet on the wall; we recommend a 15 foot cable.
+You can host Zoom meetings in these rooms with equipment you provide.

-When you are making arrangements with staff for use of the meeting rooms with projectors or the community room, you can make plans in advance for staff to set up the system and give instruction to someone in your group.
+When you are making arrangements with staff for use of audio/visual equipment in these largest meeting rooms, you must make plans to arrive early for staff to set up the system and give instruction to someone in your group.
 The library cannot provide staff attendance during your meeting.

 Q15.
-Can I use the marker board and tack boards in the room?
+Can I use the marker board and tackboard in the room?

-Yes, with your own supplies and by leaving them clean at the end of your meeting.
-Some rooms have magnetic glass marker boards supplied with a few magnets.
-Some have tack boards that can use pushpins.
-Post-it notes can be used on the glass markerboard.
-Users must provide their own dry-erase markers, dry-erase cleaning materials and pushpins.
-Dry-erase markers and erasers may be purchased upstairs at the Digital Hub vending machine.
+Yes, using your own supplies, and by leaving the boards clean at the end of your meeting.
 All materials must be removed from the room and the marker board erased at the end of your meeting.

 Q16.
 Can I rearrange the furniture?

-No, in smaller rooms.
+No, not in the smaller rooms.
 The furniture in study rooms and small meeting rooms cannot be rearranged.
-You soon may be able to reserve two additional chairs for the small meeting rooms (not yet in place on Opening Day, but coming).

 Yes, in larger rooms.
-The large meeting rooms, classrooms and community room have standard setups and users pay to have the library provide an alternate setup, with several setups from which you can choose.
+The large meeting rooms and the classrooms have standard setups.
+You can have library staff provide an alternate setup for a fee.
 These rooms have rolling tables and chairs.
 If you can rearrange these to suit your meeting, you are welcome to do so provided you put the room back in standard setup at the end of your meeting.
 You must not tilt the tables nor put them in the storage room, but you may stack the chairs if needed.
-We anticipate users may find it more convenient to request an alternate setup from the library and pay the setup fee.

 Q17.
 What are the expectations for room cleaning?

 The library expects that users will leave the room in condition for the next user.
-If you have used food and paid the fee in a small meeting room, the fee includes custodial service to empty the trash after your meeting.
-For meetings in larger rooms that include food, your fee covers the cost of wiping down tables and emptying trash cans after the meeting.
+If you have used food (and paid the fee) in a small meeting room, the fee includes custodial service to empty the trash cans after your meeting.
+For meetings in larger rooms that include food, your fee covers the cost of wiping down tables and emptying trash cans after the meeting as well as vacuum.
 We expect you will dispose of your trash into the cans and leave the furniture clear and ready for our staff to wipe.

 Q19.
 Are my belongings safe if I leave them in a meeting room?